fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## Why Is Having A Career Gap On A Cv Viewed Negatively?

+It depends on the gap and the person doing the review.
+In general however it is not something that will stand out much.
+My personal suggestion is that you view your CV as a record that tells a story of your professional life.
+No reasonable person will dismiss a CV that shows that the candidate has relevant experience, based on a gap alone.
+There may be some questions related to the gap or any other peculiarities but as long as you have a good explanation to them, you will be fine.

 ## Is Knowing How To Get The Right Support A Key Skill For Senior Developers?

+Yes, it is the main difference between juniors and mid level developers if you ask me.
+Juniors are viewed as a investment to many companies due to that they need support and that takes time away from others.
+The most common expectation on a more experienced developer, apart from the speed at which they deliver code, is how capable they are to work independently.
+Everyone needs help at times but you will do well to learn how to best figure out the answer to your own questions.
+Each company you work for will have different people and they will all view giving support in different ways.
+Some are really helpful and some are annoyed by it so hope for the best and prepare for the worst.

 ## Should You Accept A Job If The Company Uses Cloud Computing?